 Nafisa is from Cape Town, South Africa and has a good understanding of the realities of developing countries.
-She has worked in several developing and developed countries, including Taiwan, Kenya, Tanzania, Burkina Faso, Macedonia, South Sudan, Senegal, Mozambique, Rwanda, Namibia, and Ethiopia.
-She is the chair of the International Disability and Development Consortium Inclusive Education Task group and a Board member of the Global Campaign for Education.
+She has worked in the most complex communities and countries, including Taiwan, Kenya, Tanzania, Burkina Faso, Macedonia, South Sudan, Senegal, Mozambique, Rwanda, Namibia, and Ethiopia.

 ● Documenting the Realities of Children with Disabilities in Africa, a study by the African Child Policy Forum